Ali3nti/food_app/README.md

-# Food_app
+# flutter_apps_exercise

-A new Flutter application.
+A new Flutter application for exercise.

 ## Getting Started